2024–25 Essex Senior Football League: Overall season review

 Stanway Rovers have been promoted to the Isthmian League North Division after finishing the season on 91 points, joining them in Step 4 will be Takeley who had a successful Play-off campaign by beating Barking 2-0 in the Semi-Final and beating Woodford Town 2-0 in the final at home.
 Replacing them will be Basildon United and Sporting Bengal United after a dreadful season for both of them.
 At the other end of the table Stansted have been relegated to the Eastern Counties League Division One South and F.C.
 Clacton have gone to the Division One North, replacing them will be Harwich & Parkeston who won the Division One North Play-offs and Hackney Wick who won the Division One South Play-offs, Sawbridgeworth Town who have been transferred to the Spartan South Midlands League Premier Division so Soul Tower Hamlets have replaced them.
 The Golden Boot award goes to George Okoye who netted 24 for the Champions.
-The Highest Attended game this season was the Play-off Final which had 1,003 people, The Lowest attended game was Athletic Newham vs Benfleet at the Bobby Moore Sports Hub wich had a grand total of 12 people there.
+The Highest Attended game this season was the Play-off Final which had 1,003 people, The least attended game was Athletic Newham vs Benfleet at the Bobby Moore Sports Hub with just 12 attendees.
 In the Peter Butcher Memorial Trophy Great Wakering Rovers beat Little Oakley 1-0 at Billericay Town's New Lodge on the 26 March 2025, In the Errington Challenge Cup Great Wakering Rovers beat Little Oakley again but this time on penalties at Witham Town's Simarco Stadium on the 5 May 2025.